Punshoh History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Punshoh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Punshoh family to the New World and Oceana
+Migration of the Punshoh family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Punshoh or a variant listed above were: William Pynchon, who came to in Massachusetts in 1630 with his wife Anne and their four children; Thomas Pinchen, who settled in Barbados in 1663; Michael Pinchard settled in Louisiana in 1719.